View navigation

 The Skipton Academy Students Shine in Rotary Young Chef Competition at Craven College

-Students from The Skipton Academy demonstrated exceptional talent and ambition as they took part in the Rotary Young Chef Competition, held this year at Craven College.
-Owing to an outstanding level of interest from TSA students, the Academy ran its own internal first‑round competition to decide which entrants would progress to the regional heats.
+Students from The Skipton Academy demonstrated exceptional talent, resilience and ambition as they took part in the Rotary Young Chef Competition, held this year at Craven College.
+Owing to an outstanding level of interest from TSA students, the Academy first ran its own internal round to decide which entrants would progress to the local heats.

 The shortlisting round, organised and led by Mr Smith, Teacher of Food and Nutrition, showcased the commitment, creativity and technical skill of our young chefs.
-Following a highly competitive internal event, four students were selected to represent The Skipton Academy at the regional heats hosted by Craven College.
+After a highly competitive internal event, four students were selected to represent The Skipton Academy at the regional heats: Finley (Year 8), Sulaiman (Year 7), Reeva (Year 7) and Omar (Year 7).

 Competitions of this kind play a crucial role in raising aspirations and inspiring students to broaden their horizons.
-They provide real‑world experience under pressure, help build independence and confidence, and show students the possibilities that open up when they commit to their passions.
-Opportunities like this also expose young people to professional‑level expectations, helping them recognise the value of dedication, creativity, and continuous improvement.
+They provide real‑world experience under pressure, help build independence and confidence, and show students what is possible when they fully commit to their passions.
+They also expose young people to professional‑level expectations, helping them understand the value of dedication, creativity and continuous improvement.

 A huge well done to everyone involved.